Commitment to Responsible Peat Use

 RESPONSIBLE EXTRACTION

-Following the publication of the National Planning Framework 4 (NPF4) by the Scottish Government in 2023, new protections have been introduced for Scotland’s peatlands.
-The SWA welcomes the increased protections which are provided through NPF4, and we will do all we can to support the ongoing regulation of peat extraction.
-The CRPU commits us to take the initiative to not only meet our legal obligations as peat consumers and harvesters, but to exceed them.
-We will leverage our influence to work alongside member companies and supply chain partners to ensure higher standards across the peat supply chain.
+The SWA welcomes the increased protections for peatlands which are provided through NPF4 and the Peatland Standard and we will do all we can to support the ongoing regulation of peat extraction.
+Under the CRPU, members of the SWA are committed to take the initiative to not only meet their legal obligations as peat consumers and harvesters, but to exceed them.
+Consequently, the SWA will leverage its influence to work alongside member companies and supply chain partners to ensure the highest standards continue to be applied across the peat supply chain.

-We’re supporting Scotch Whisky distillers, maltsters, and partners with simple, accessible expert information on best practice in peat extraction and information on extending permissions, with clarity on requirements from Scottish Government and guidance from leading authorities such as NatureScot’s Peatland Action.
+To achieve this, we are supporting Scotch Whisky distillers, maltsters, and partners with simple, accessible expert information on best practice in peat extraction and information on extending permissions, with clarity on requirements from Scottish Government and guidance from leading authorities such as Peatland Action.
+We’re also facilitating site visits, enabling site managers to share key learnings with other stakeholders, demonstrate process towards implementation of their restoration plans, and hold themselves to account to meet the required standards of care.

 Minimising impact

-The methods of peat extraction used in sites that provide for the Scotch Whisky industry are varied, from ‘deep-dug’ methods with heavy machinery for full depth extraction sites, tractor-pulled ‘sausage’ or ‘screw’ extruders to other, often smaller-scale sites which still employ traditional cutting methods.
-The potential impacts these different methods have on the surface flora and the peat are also varied; each with advantages and disadvantages.
+The methods of peat extraction used in sites that provide for the Scotch Whisky industry are varied, from ‘deep-dug’ methods with heavy machinery for full depth extraction sites, tractor-pulled ‘sausage’ or ‘screw’ extruders to other, often smaller-scale sites which still employ

 The SWA is publishing guidance for members on how to assess extraction methods, with optimal draining techniques, run-off control, vegetation placement and other examples of best practice to be considered and employed where possible.
 All effort must be made to maximise a site’s restoration potential by minimising the effect of extraction methods.